 3. Multiply that number by three.
 (6.5 cm x 3= 19.5 cm on most 4/4 violins)

 4. The resulting measurement (from the edge by the neck, to the center of the bridge foot) is the proper location of the bridge for the violin/viola, thus a 2:3 ratio.

 The MENSUR for the Cello the ratio is 7:10 and the Bass is 3:4.A couple of final important notes.

-*When moving your bridge to a new location, your soundpost may also need adjusted.
-Make sure to bring the instrument in to see if your soundpost needs tweaked with your new bridge placement.
+*When moving your bridge to a new location, your soundpost may also need to be adjusted.
+Make sure to bring the instrument in to see if your soundpost needs to be tweaked with your new bridge placement.

-*If you have any markings on your fingerboard (like tapes for finger placement), these markings will also need to change as a result of a bridge shift and lengthening or shortening the vibrating string length.
+*If you have any markings on your fingerboard (like tapes for finger placement), these markings will also need to change as a result of a bridge shift and lengthening/shortening of the vibrating string length.

 Although we strongly recommend having the size checked by a teacher and/or a member of our staff, we realize it isn't always feasible to bring the student to our store for sizing.